xiaomengchen518/xiaomengchen518.github.io/index.md

 ## Research Interests

-Distributed optimization, game theory, multi-agent systems, privacy-preserving and attack- resilient algorithms, and communication-efficient distributed systems.
+Distributed optimization, game theory, multi-agent systems, privacy-preserving and attack-resilient algorithms, and communication-efficient distributed systems.

 See [here]({{ '/publications.html' | relative_url }}) for our publications.